eliot-des/MNAlgorithm-Audio-Plugin/README.md

 $$\mathbf{x} = \mathbf{A}^{-1}\mathbf{b}$$

 or **LU** decomposition for example.
 Though this may be difficult by hand, it is straightforward and so is easily done by computer.

+Actually, this program use LU decomposition instead of computing the inverse as the computationnal cost to perform the LU decomposition is lower.